 It is important to draw attention to the fact that people experiencing homelessness are a social group that includes people of different races, ethnicities, ages, and genders.
 The needs of one group may differ significantly from the needs of another group.
-For example, in a time of world refugee crisis, libraries worldwide have recognized the specific needs of refugees so they are devoting special attention to library services to refugees.
-Moreover, the growing presence of children, youth, and families within the population of people experiencing homelessness has made libraries aware of their role in organizing services to this population.
-Depending on the particularities of the community housing the library, services for other people, e.g. indigenous people, are also organized.
+For example, in a time of world refugee crisis, libraries worldwide have recognized the specific needs of refugees, so they are devoting special attention to library services to refugees.
+Moreover, the growing presence of children, youth, and families within the population of people experiencing homelessness has made libraries aware of their own role in organizing services to this population.
+Depending on the particularities of the library's community, services for other people, e.g. indigenous people, are also organized.
 Targeted library services to people experiencing homelessness can be organized in a library or through outreach programs.
-Librarians visit shelters, centers that provide free meals, walk the streets - go anywhere where they can meet the needs of people experiencing homelessness.
+Librarians visit shelters, centres that provide free meals, walk the streets - go anywhere where they can meet the needs of people experiencing homelessness.
 There are separate chapters dealing with the organization of these kinds of services.
-Appendix C offers two Action Planning tools for libraries as they move to make efforts to address the topic of homelessness in their libraries through library needs and library challenges.
+Appendix C offers two Action Planning tools for libraries as they move to make efforts to address the topic of homelessness in their libraries through the needs of these library users and library challenges.